Real entropy rigidity under quasi-conformal deformations: Rigidity of real entropy

 \end{proof} The complex dimension of the Teichmüller space ${\rm{T}}(f)$, or equivalently that of the moduli space ${\rm{M}}(f)$, can be determined in terms of certain invariants of the holomorphic system $f:\hat{\Bbb{C}}\rightarrow\hat{\Bbb{C}}$ (\cite[Theorem 6.8]{MR1620850}, \cite[p.
 128]{MR2241787}):

-where \begin{enumerate}[-] \item $n_{AC}$ is the number of foliated equivalence classes of acyclic critical points in the Fatou set; \item $n_{HR}$ is the number of cycles of Herman rings; \item $n_{LF}$ is the number of ergodic line fields on the Julia set; \item $n_{PB}$ is the number of cycles of parabolic basins. \end{enumerate} Corollary \ref{main-corollary} thus establishes a lower bound for the real dimension of the isentrope passing through a generic real rational map $f\in\Bbb{R}(z)$ in terms of the complex dynamics of $f$.
+where \begin{enumerate}[-] \item $n_{AC}$ is the number of \textit{foliated equivalence classes of acyclic critical points in the Fatou set}; \item $n_{HR}$ is the number of cycles of Herman rings; \item $n_{LF}$ is the number of ergodic line fields on the Julia set; \item $n_{PB}$ is the number of cycles of parabolic basins. \end{enumerate} Corollary \ref{main-corollary} thus establishes a lower bound for the real dimension of the isentrope passing through a generic real rational map $f\in\Bbb{R}(z)$ in terms of the complex dynamics of $f$.

-\section{Examples of Stable Families of Constant Real Entropy}
+\section{Examples of stable families of constant real entropy}

-This final section is devoted to examples of stable families of rational maps with real coefficients where, in accord with Theorem \ref{temp1} and Proposition \ref{temp3}, the real entropy remains constant.
+This final section is devoted to examples of stable families of rational maps with real coefficients where, in accord with Theorem \ref{temp1} and Proposition \ref{temp1'}, the real entropy remains constant.
 We first treat the case of hyperbolic maps in \S\ref{hyperbolic subsection} by a different approach utilizing the well known techniques of kneading theory \cite{MR970571}.
 In \S\ref{Lattes subsection} we calculate the real entropy for the prominent family of flexible Latt\`es maps.
 At last, \S\ref{maximal subsection} entails a detailed discussion on families where the real entropy is the maximum $\log(d)$.

-\subsection{Hyperbolic Components}
+\subsection{Hyperbolic components}

-A rational map is called hyperbolic if each of its critical orbits converges to an attracting periodic orbit, see \cite[Theorem 19.1]{MR2193309} for equivalent characterizations.
+Recall that a rational map is called hyperbolic if each of its critical orbits converges to an attracting periodic cycle \cite[Theorem 19.1]{MR2193309}.
 Such maps form an open subset of the moduli space $\mathcal{M}_d(\Bbb{C})$ whose connected components are called hyperbolic components.
-Hyperbolic maps are known to be $\mathcal{J}$-stable and thus Proposition \ref{temp3} implies that each connected component of the intersection with $\mathcal{M}'_d$ of a hyperbolic component in $\mathcal{M}_d(\Bbb{C})$ is included in a single isentrope.
+Hyperbolic maps are known to be $\mathcal{J}$-stable and thus, Proposition \ref{temp1'} implies that each connected component of the intersection with $\mathcal{M}'_d$ of a hyperbolic component in $\mathcal{M}_d(\Bbb{C})$ is included in a single isentrope.
 Here, we present a completely different proof of this fact that also sheds light on the entropy values realized by real hyperbolic maps.

 \begin{theorem} Let $d\geq 3$ and $\mathcal{U}$ be a connected component of the intersection of a hyperbolic component of $\mathcal{M}_d(\Bbb{C})$ with the real subvariety $\mathcal{M}'_d$.
 Then the function $h_\Bbb{R}$ is constant over $\mathcal{U}$ with a value which is the logarithm of an algebraic number. \end{theorem}